Interface FormInputBuilderApi

 Creates new DM dim filter input.Example:

-The input field is rendered as follows:def dm = api.inputBuilderFactory() .createDmFilter("Select a product", "DM.datamart_transaction", "ProductID") .buildMap() quoteProcessor.addOrUpdateInput(dm)
+The input field is rendered as follows:form.createDmFilter("productFilter", "DM.SalesTransactions", "ProductID") .buildFormInput()

 - Parameters:

-paramName- Name of the user entry parameter.fcTypedId- Name of the source for which the filter is set.
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.fcTypedId- Name of the source for which the filter is set.
 The resolution of the source is as follows:- any Datamart - by typedId, sourceName, uniqueName or label

 - any FieldCollection - by typedId or sourceName